Skip to content

 We’ll discuss your goals, assess your health, and review treatment areas to help you make an informed decision.
 Formal quotation will be provided following your initial consultation.

-The procedure is performed under a general anaesthetic for your comfort by a qualified anaesthetist in an accredited facility, Somerset Private Hospital or Nepean Private Hospital.
+Breast Augmentation is performed by Dr Preketes under a general anaesthetic in Somerset Private Hospital or Nepean Private Hospital and is generally a day only procedure.

 Recovery

 During recovery, you will rest, follow the provided aftercare instructions, and receive support from Dr Preketes and our dedicated team.
-You can find more information reagrding post operative care by downloading our information pack.
+You will be expected to attend regular dressing changes and reviews in our clinic as part of your post-operative care plan.

 Results

 After your recovery period you will be able to see your results that generally continue to improve up 6 months post operation.
-Annual review with Dr Preketes is recommended.
+Maintaining an active and healthy lifestyle is important and can aid in promoting the longevity of your results.

 Before